mareksagan/large-file-reading-challenge/README.md

-x# Large file reading challenge
+# Large file reading challenge

-Welcome in the recruitment challenge.
 Write an application that, at the endpoint specified by you, returns the yearly average temperatures for a given city in the format array of objects with the following fields: year, averageTemperature.

 ## Assumptions